MicrosoftLearning/IC-001T00-Microsoft-Cloud-for-Healthcare/Instructions/Labs/Lab03_Patient Access & Service Center.md

 1. [] Navigate to Power Apps and open the **Lamna Healthcare Patient Portal** app.

-1. [] Sign into the **Patient Portal** as **Caseyn Jensen**, using the credentials you created in Exercise 1, Task 4 when you registered Casey for the patient portal (username = CaseyJensen and the password is the one you created).
+1. [] Sign into the **Patient Portal** as **Casey Jensen**, using the credentials you created in Exercise 1, Task 4 when you registered Casey for the patient portal (username = CaseyJensen and the password is the one you created).

     ![Graphical user interface, text, application, email Description automatically generated](./IMAGES/Lab03/L3P120.png)